MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Add-CauClusterRole.md

 Because the command uses the *Force* parameter, the cmdlet runs without displaying confirmation prompts.

-This example uses splatting to pass parameter values from the `$Parameters` variable to the command.
+This example uses splatting to pass parameter values from the `$parameters` variable to the command.
 Learn more about [Splatting](/powershell/module/microsoft.powershell.core/about/about_splatting).

 ### Example 3: Add a CAU clustered role on the specified cluster using plug-ins